vsrinivas/fuchsia/docs/qemu.md

 This will download QEMU to the buildtools/qemu directory.
-You can either add buildtools/qemu/bin to your PATH, or specify buildtools/qemu/bin using the -q flag to the run-magenta scripts (see below).
+You can either add buildtools/qemu/bin to your PATH, or specify buildtools/qemu/bin using the -q flag to the run-zircon scripts (see below).

 ## Build QEMU